top of page

 Weightlifting

-When not poring over my studies in the Saieh Hall grad lounge, you can find me repeatedly lifting heavy things and promptly setting them back down.
-Scientists hypothesize that one day the process will be automated and I can live my life like a person in Wall-E. Until that date, I bravely venture forth to the squat rack (after a 10-15 minute wait in line, of course).
+Voted "Most Likely to be Bumped Into at the Conference Hotel's Gym At Strange Hours," I have made a habit of picking up heavy things and promptly setting them back down.
+Scientists hypothesize that one day this process will be automated and I can live my life like a person in Wall-E. Until that date, I bravely venture forth to the squat rack.

 Reading